AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART10.md

 2. **Spatial Index Optimization**
    - fn_DiscoverConcepts, fn_SpatialKNN use STDistance in WHERE
-   - Should use STWithin for spatial index efficiency
+   - MUST use STWithin for spatial index efficiency

 3. **CLR Dependency Uncertainty**
    - Hilbert functions depend on unverified CLR